 Although some discolorations are the result of metals precipitating and depositing various color residues onto the plaster surface, these are referred to as surface staining.
 Usually, this type of staining can be easily and safely removed from the surface by acid washing, sanding, using sequestering or chelating chemicals, or other stain removal products.

 For this article, we are discussing a blotchy or streaky, and very smooth gray discoloration that sometimes develops during the first few months after plastering and being filled with water.
 This graying discoloration is difficult to remove, and is often termed as a “hydration problem” or “entrapped moisture.”
-This type of dark discoloration should not be confused with metal or mineral staining.
+This type of dark discoloration should not be confused with metal or calcium scale staining.

 Late hard troweling can cause a darkening of the color of white cement because it decreases the water-to-cement ratio of the plaster surface.
 A very low water-to-cement ratio almost always leaves a darker finish color.
 The addition of calcium chloride to a plaster mix is also known to cause graying of cement, in addition to making the plaster less durable over time.

-Gray mottling of new plaster pools is sometimes accompanied with “white soft spots” or streaking (also incorrectly called “spot etching” or “etching deterioration” by the NPC).
+Gray mottling of new plaster pools is sometimes accompanied with “white soft spots” or streaking (also incorrectly called “spot etching” or “etching deterioration” by plasterers).
 Research by independent cement laboratories have documented that white spotting and streaking is not the result of an aggressive water (etched caused) condition, but is caused by improper workmanship practices and troweling techniques (such as adding lots of water while troweling) which results in localize areas of greater porosity (lighter soft areas or spots) on the plaster surface.

 Some plastering people incorrectly claim that aggressive water, high cyanuric acid levels, or improper water chemistry startups causes the graying discoloration.
 There is no research study that supports their theory.
 Sadly, these incorrect claims enable some pool plasterers to avoid responsibility for improper practices, and place blame onto innocent pool owners or service techs.